japila-books/spark-sql-internals/docs/expressions/BloomFilterAggregate.md

 `BloomFilterAggregate` is created when:

-* `InjectRuntimeFilter` logical optimization is requested to [injectBloomFilter](../logical-optimizations/InjectRuntimeFilter.md#injectBloomFilter)
+* `InjectRuntimeFilter` logical optimization is requested to [inject a BloomFilter](../logical-optimizations/InjectRuntimeFilter.md#injectBloomFilter)

 ### <span id="estimatedNumItemsExpression"> Estimated Number of Items Expression